NunoSempere/predict-resolve-tally/README.txt

 ## Gotchas

 CSV
-- Statements, predictions and probabilities are saved, internally, as a csv file.
+- Statements, predictions and probabilities are saved, internally, as a tsv file.
-- This requires not using commas in your statements
+- This requires not using tabs in your statements
+- A previous version required not using commas instead, but this has now changed

 Dates:
 - Dates are in the year/month/day format, so that they can be compared